 Today at 9:30 am, Hamilton City Council will decide if it will impose a penalty upon a volunteer citizen advisory committee member for expressing views critical of members of City Council and senior managers of the City.

 This is a rare instance of Council entering into quasi-judicial decision-making – they are sitting in judgment of an individual, must determine guilt, and render a decision that complies with the Municipal Act, common law, and natural justice.

 In short, they must provide due and fair process.

 They are the trier of the facts based upon the Integrity Commissioners’ investigative report and finding.

-They must weight the reports merits, ensure they’ve heard all the relevant information, and render a decision.
+They must weigh the merits of the report, ensure they’ve heard all the relevant information, and render a decision.

-It is final decision of Council which must meet the requirements of law.
+It is the final decision of the Council that must meet the requirements of the law.